sanchita4collab/weather-app-oss/README.md

 ## Security & Privacy Notes

-- Client-side API keys are visible in the browser.
-Use a restricted key (e.g., domain/IP restrictions) and avoid sharing sensitive keys publicly.
 - This app only sends requests to OpenWeather and does not store personal data.

 ## Troubleshooting